ken1286/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+  .forEach iterates over each element of an array and can manipulate the original array. .map returns a brand new array and does not manipulate the original array.

 2. What is the difference between a function and a method?

+  A method is a function that is a property of an object.

 3. What is closure?

+  Closure is a feature where inner functions have access to the variables of an outer function.

 4. Describe the four rules of the 'this' keyword.

+  1) This will bind to the window when in the global scope.
+  2) Implicit binding means that this refers to the object before the preceding dot when a function is called.
+  3) New binding means that this refers to the instance of the object that is created and returned by the               constructor function.
+  4) Explicit binding means whenever the call() or apply() methods are used, this is called in a new                    explicit context.

 5. Why do we need super() in an extended class?

+  super() is used to inherit the properties of the parent class.

 ## Project Set up